jackwickham/group-project-delta/README.md

 ### Simulation
 To run the headless simulation, which will drive a vehicle forwards and output a CSV of the vehicles' routes, run `gradle :simulation:run`.

 To run the simulation with a GUI, run `gradle jfxRun`.
 It can be debugged by connecting a debugger to port 5005 if needed.
+Instructions for using the GUI can be found [alongside the GUI code](simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md).

 ### LEGO Mindstorms
 To deploy the code to a Mindstorms device that is connected via USB, execute `gradle :lego:deployUSB`.